SENSAAS/sensaas/docs/index.rst

 List of I/O Formats
 ===================

+In our implementation, input molecules are **3D structures with explicit hydrogen atoms**.
+Molecules are represented either by their 3D graphs or by their resulting 3D point clouds.
 SENSAAS reads several input file formats:

 .. list-table::